Thou openest thine hand, and satisfiest the desire of every living thing. Psalms 145:16

 And while they abode in Galilee, Jesus said unto them, The Son of man shall be betrayed into the hands of men: Matthew 17:22

-As the truth of opening scripture reveals, by opening His hands God postured all of His creation to experience His graciousness.
+The opening scripture reveals that by opening His hands, God postured all of His creation to experience His graciousness.
 God wants to be recognized as the satisfier of all living.
 On a more personal level, God enjoys being enjoyed.
 The soul that is attracted to God is a soul that is attractive to God (I Sam 16:7).

 Those same hands that created life were allowed to be placed into the hands of the created.
 That is true love.
 That is a love only the Father of creation can and will do.
 How does this relate to us?
 It is said that our Eternity rests on many things such as what we say and by what we do.
 But, one thing that will surely determine our destiny will be how we have treated Jesus and his truth that was placed into our hands.

 That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life; 1 John 1:1